History and role

 Te Kōti Pīra o Aotearoa

-Before the current Supreme Court was established, the Chief Justice was a member of the Court of Appeal by virtue of office, but the permanent complement of the court comprised the President and six permanent members.
-The number of permanent Court members has risen as the volume and complexity of litigation and appeals has increased.
+Before the current Supreme Court was established, the Chief Justice was a member of the Court of Appeal by virtue of office, but the permanent membership of the court comprised the President and six permanent judges.
+The number of permanent members has risen as the volume and complexity of litigation and appeals has increased.
 Today the court consists of the President and nine other judges.

-The Court of Appeal is located in Wellington but also sits in Auckland, Christchurch and Dunedin.
+The Court of Appeal is located in Wellington and sits in Auckland, Christchurch and Dunedin.

 Role and structure

-The Court of Appeal deals with civil and criminal appeals from matters heard in the High Court and serious criminal matters from the District Court.
-Matters appealed to the High Court from the District Court and certain tribunals can be appealed to the Court of Appeal with leave, if a second appeal is warranted.
+The Court of Appeal deals with civil and criminal appeals from matters heard in the High Court, and serious criminal matters heard in the District Court.
+If a second appeal is warranted, then matters appealed to the High Court from the District Court and certain tribunals can be appealed, with leave, to the Court of Appeal.
 The Court may also grant leave to hear appeals against pre-trial rulings in criminal cases and on questions of law from the Employment Court.

-The Court of Appeal (Civil) Rules 2005 set out the procedural requirements for pursuing civil appeals.
-The Court of Appeal (Criminal) Rules set out the procedural requirements for pursuing criminal appeals.
+The Court of Appeal (Civil) Rules 2005 set out the procedural requirements for bringing civil appeals while the Court of Appeal (Criminal) Rules set out the procedural requirements for bringing criminal appeals.
 The Crimes Act 1961 and the Criminal Procedure Act 2011 also contain both substantive and procedural provisions relevant to criminal appeals to the Court of Appeal.

-The Court sits as a Full Court in panels of five Judges to hear matters of exceptional importance.
+The Court sits as a full court in panels of five judges to hear matters of exceptional importance.
 This seldom happens more than twice a year.
-All other Permanent Court appeals are heard by panels of three Court of Appeal Judges.
-In order to assist with the heavy workload of the Court, it sits in divisions to deal with routine appeals, as authorised by ss 47 and 48 Senior Courts Act 2016.
-Criminal appeals are allocated to a Divisional Court unless the President directs otherwise.
-Divisional Court panels consist of one permanent Court of Appeal Judge and two High Court Judges.
-This also recognises the insights which Judges with current trial experience bring to appeals.
+All other permanent court appeals are heard by panels of three Court of Appeal judges.
+To help with the Court’s heavy workload, it sits in divisions to deal with routine appeals, as authorised by s 47 and s 48 of the Senior Courts Act 2016.
+Criminal appeals are allocated to a divisional court unless the President directs otherwise.
+Divisional court panels consist of one permanent Court of Appeal judge and two High Court judges.
+This recognises the insights that judges with current trial experience bring to appeals.

-The Judges of the Court of Appeal have seniority over all the judges of the High Court, except the Chief Justice and the other judges of the Supreme Court.
-The President of the Court of Appeal has seniority over other Court of Appeal Judges.
-Amongst themselves Court of Appeal judges have seniority according to the date of their appointment.
-Court of Appeal judges are also High Court judges.
+The judges of the Court of Appeal have seniority over all the judges of the High Court, except the Chief Justice and the other judges of the Supreme Court.
+The President of the Court of Appeal has seniority over other Court of Appeal judges.
+Among themselves, Court of Appeal judges have seniority according to the date of their appointment.
+Court of Appeal judges are also judges of the High Court.

 Bibliography